Ganrokh/100-days-of-code/log.md

 **Thoughts:** I spent most of the day fixing errors that VSCode was having with a Vue plugin.
 I say "fixing".
 In reality, I just learned a workaround for the error I was having.
 Oh well, lol.
 After that, I was introduced to forms in Vue, but I didn' have muh time to work with it.
 I did start to realize the power of two-way data binding, though.
 I can see how it can accomplish a lot with very little syntax.

+### Day 88: Wednesday, April 24th, 2019

+**Today's Progress:** More practice with forms in Vue.

+**Thoughts:** Forms are very easy to make.
+They feel easier to make in a framework than they do without one, probably because I think vanilla DOM manipulation has messy syntax.
+I still need to work more with events and $emit.